Keeping your dog safe around deer

 Read more about the laws you must follow if you have a dog.

-Are there times of the year when deer are more aggressive?
+Are there times of the year when deer can be aggressive?

-At certain times of year, deer may be more protective of their young or females which can lead to more aggressive behaviour.
+Deer typically avoid people and dogs.
+But, at certain times of year, deer may be more protective of their young or females.
 Be extra vigilant during:

 - birthing season (May to July)